balbuf/composer-wp/README.md

 * **path-mapping**

   If you require more granular control of the WordPress package types, you can specify each type separately here with a mapping to its install path.
-For example:
+If you make use of the `wordpress-path` and/or `wp-content-path` properties, you likely will not need to use this option.

+  Example:
   ```json
   "path-mapping": {
     "wordpress-theme": "wp-content/themes/my-custom-themes"